Do We Need A "Burning Passion"?

 powerful focus and pour all our energy and attention into it.
 If we don't

-something else - because it must be the wrong thing for us.
-Maybe we've gone
+find something else - because it must be the wrong thing for us.
+Maybe

 For me, this means spreading my need for fulfillment over several areas -